angeltorgon/components/src/components/Form/README.md

 # Text

-This is a simple span tag.
+This is a simple form tag.